ilixom/ilixomtest/doc/gitian-building.md

 Gitian builds' in [doc/release-process.md](release-process.md#perform-gitian-builds) in the Dash Core repository.

 This may take some time as it will build all the dependencies needed for each descriptor.
-These dependencies will be cached after a successful build to avoid rebuilding them when possible.
+These dependencies will be cached after a successful build to avoid rebuilding them when posiltle.

 At any time you can check the package installation and build progress with